cloveday098/Prog_Team_Website/README.md

 1. [__Header__]: Consists of an image gallery that cycles through images of the Programming Team; Include a description of the Programming Team.
 The revised CSC Mission Statement should be provided on the Home page.
 2. [__Advisor Blurb__]: A short blurb provided by Dr. Johnson about her outlook on teaching computer science.
 3. [__Student Blurbs__]: An assortment of blurbs from current students about their respective experiences; Any CSC member is welcome to provide a blurb and picture to be listed on the website.
 Five to six student spotlights are optimal, but a gallery (implemented using arrow buttons) might be efficient without overcrowding the page.
+4. {__Team Info__]: Highlights team achievements and notable programming contests.
-4. [__Styling__]: Distinctive theme that blends with the overall color scheme and theme as well as group pictures.
+5. [__Styling__]: Distinctive theme that blends with the overall color scheme and theme as well as group pictures.

 ## Major
 This is an optional section intended to clarify the path of a computer science major.
 Instead of linking to the paradigm, this page should clearly indicate the required courses, their availabilities, and any suggested grouping of courses.
+This page can be as simple or as creative as desired.
 * __Four-Year Breakdown__:
      1) First-Year
         * MTH 125